riiiiiiiiiina0/raindrop-bear/docs/STORE.md

 1. Install and open the extension’s Options
 2. Paste your Raindrop API token (find it at https://app.raindrop.io/settings/integrations)
-3. That’s it — your Raindrop folder appears in the Bookmarks Bar
+3. That’s it — your Raindrop folder appears where you chose (Bookmarks Bar by default)

 Popup actions